Numerators in Parametric Representations of Feynman Diagrams: Fermion loops

-After using the Dodgson polynomials involving the six propagators of the loop, we therefore still have to account for \(-3\) times the odd element of ~\(b)\), 3 times every odd elements of~\(e)\) as well as \(-2\)~times the elements of~\(c)\).
-However, for these terms, we can use products of a nearest neighbour correlator and a simpler Dodgson polynomial with the sets \(I\) and~\(J\) having two elements.
-We can produce in this way the difference between the odd element of~\(b)\) and each of the odd elements of~\(e)\) or the difference between an element of~\(c)\) and a corresponding odd element of~\(e)\).
-One of the set of odd elements of~\(e)\) will be paired with the odd element of~\(b)\), giving terms of type~B, i.e., \(U^{a,b} U^{c\,f,d\,e}\) and two translates.
-The two other sets will fit with the elements of~\(c)\), giving two times the terms of type~A, \(U^{a,b} U^{c\,d,f\,e}\).
-This ends the reduction of the numerator in the \(d+4\)~term.
+After using the Dodgson polynomials involving the six propagators of the loop, we therefore still have to account for $-3$ times the odd element of ~$b)$, 3 times every odd elements of~$e)$ as well as $-2$~times the elements of~$c)$.
+However, for these terms, we can use products of a~nearest neighbour correlator and a simpler Dodgson polynomial with the sets $I$ and~$J$ having two elements.
+We can produce in this way the difference between the odd element of~$b)$ and each of the odd elements of~$e)$ or the difference between an element of~$c)$ and a corresponding odd element of~$e)$.
+One of the set of odd elements of~$e)$ will be paired with the odd element of~$b)$, giving one of the three terms of type~B